What is the History of Belgium?

 - Brussels is home to the European headquarters of more than 2,000 multi-national organisations, plus the headquarters of the European Union and the North Atlantic Treaty Organisation (NATO).
 The Law Courts of Brussels is the world’s largest court of justice.
 This may or may not add to its interest….

-- The longest tram line in the world is the Belgian Coast Tram, The Kusttram, which travels the full 68 kilometres of Belgian coast between the French and Dutch borders.
+- The longest tram line in the world is the Belgian Coast Tram, The Kusttram.
+This travels the full 68 kilometres of Belgian coast between the French and Dutch borders.

-- See what I did - Belgium - Is it Boring?
+- See what I did when I visited - Belgium - Is it Boring?